-Below are some of the most commonly asked questions about teas and infusions.
+Below are some of the most commonly asked questions about botanical teas and herbal infusions.
 If your question is not answered, please contact us using the form at the bottom of the page.

-What are the differences between teas and infusions?
+What are the differences between herbal teas and infusions?

-Infusions are steeped much longer than normal teas and with an increased quantity of herbs.
+Botanical infusions are steeped much longer than normal teas and with an increased quantity of natural herbs.
 They are sort of like super-teas and are also quite easy to make.
-The quantity of minerals and herbs found in infusions can be many times greater than in normal teas.
+The quantity of minerals and herbs found in herbal infusions can be many times greater than in normal teas.

-When should I use an infusion instead of tea?
+When should I use an herbal infusion instead of herbal tea?